Organisation domain settings

 What this page does not do

-This screen does not currently manage:
+This screen does not manage:

-• a multi-alias list
+• a list of several addresses

 Was this helpful?